 - Cross the state line between California and Nevada.

 Push yourself in our expert areas (and local favorites) Mott Canyon and Killebrew Canyon.
 And with three access gates around the mountain, there’s no shortage of intense backcountry terrain.

-Squaw Valley / Alpine Meadows
+Palisades / Alpine Meadows

 Alpine Meadows With over 100 trails, you’ll find terrain for everyone at Alpine Meadows, from impeccable top-to-bottom groomers to gentle, beginner-friendly slopes.
 The most treasured terrain at Alpine?
 Its hike-to back bowls, covert spots like Beaver Bowl, Estelle Bowl, and Grouse Ridge.
 We promise you it’s worth the effort it takes to get there.

 Hidden among the trees in the majestic Martis Valley in North Lake Tahoe, Northstar California welcomes friends and families looking to get more our of their mountain getaway. with 3170 acres of Skiable terrain and 100 trails their is world class skiing for all levels

 Diamond Peak Ski Resort is Lake Tahoe’s hidden gem.
 Located above Incline Village, things are different here.
 This is a community-owned resort with breathtaking views of Lake Tahoe; miles of welcoming, uncrowded runs; easy access from the parking lot to the slopes; a dedicated Child Ski Center for the littlest skiers and snowboarders; and a great Ski & Snowboard School for older skiers/riders.